 (IACUC) is a committee responsible for ensuring that the animal housing, care and use in research labs meets Federal standards and guidelines.
 The IACUC meets to review policy changes and to review research proposals including animals.

 If students are named in the budget, use at least minimum wage as a base for calculations and consult the Grants Manual for up-to-date fringe rates.
 To ensure proper GLs and documentation is used in reporting purposes, all student hiring should be conducted by the GRASP Office.
-Please email the Grant Specialist regarding next steps in student hiring.
+Please fill out the student worker hiring form for each student worker you wish to hire.
+Then, please email the Grant Specialist regarding next steps in student hiring.